square/maker/src/components/Popover/README.md

 ## Custom Container

-If you need to display something other than the built-in `MPopoverContainer` component in your Popover, you can pass custom content into the `content` slot.
+If you need to display something other than the built-in `MPopoverContent` component in your Popover, you can pass custom content into the `content` slot.

 ```vue
 <template>